 New York, NY 10002

-As the first stop on our afternoon tour, we spent a few minutes with Urban Oyster co-founder David Naczyzcz learning the basics of brewing (of which I remember approximately 0%), and then Paulaner master brewer Andreas Heidenreich gave us a quick tour of the brewing equipment.
-My very amateur take away was that the equipment was impressive and Germans know to make really good, really simple beer.
+As the first stop on our afternoon tour, we spent a few minutes with Urban Oyster co-founder David Naczyzcz.
+He told us the basics of brewing (of which I remember approximately 0%), and then Paulaner master brewer Andreas Heidenreich gave us a quick tour of the brewing equipment.
+My very amateur take away was that the equipment was impressive.
+Also, Germans know to make really good, really simple beer.

-Over a lunch of brats, sauerkraut, and soft pretzels, David told me that part of the Lower East Side was once nicknamed Kleindeutschland, due to the predominantly German immigrant population in the early 19th century.
+Over a lunch of brats, sauerkraut, and soft pretzels, David told me that part of the Lower East Side was once nicknamed Kleindeutschland.
+This was due to the predominantly German immigrant population in the early 19th century.
 The neighborhood’s historic German roots made it the ideal location for Paulaner to open its first North American Brauhaus in late 2013.

 Paulaner is, by far, the biggest and oldest brewery we visited on the tour.
-Brewing in Germany since 1634, Paulaner abides by the Purity Law of 1516, which means that only barley, hops, water and yeast may be used to brew beer, making its variety of brews and the array of tastes even more impressive.
+Brewing in Germany since 1634, Paulaner abides by the Purity Law of 1516.
+This means that only barley, hops, water and yeast may be used to brew beer, making its variety of brews and the array of tastes even more impressive.